stevilstick/cs-degree-advisor-and-planning-assistant/README.md

 #### If you just want to run the project
 From the desired directory on your computer, run this command to clone the project:
 `git -c http.sslVerify=false clone https://gouda.msudenver.edu/gitlab/falcon/cs-degree-advisor-and-planning-assistant.git`
+then navigate inside the project folder with
-`cd cs-degree-advisor-and-planning-assistant`
+`cd cs-degree-advisor-and-planning-assistant`.

-Note that Gouda doesn't allow SSH connection and the SSL cert doesn't work well with Gitlab so the `-c http.sslVerify=false` is important.
+Note that Gouda doesn't allow SSH connection and the SSL cert doesn't work well with Gitlab so the `-c http.sslVerify=false` is required.

-You can also just download the source code from this page.
+You can also just download the source code from this repository.

-### Install Dependancies
+### Installing dependencies
 Make sure you are in the correct directory where the project lives.
-Now install all the gem dependancies using bundle.
+Now install all the gem dependencies using bundle.

 `bundle install`

-It may take a couple of minutes if this is your first time installing the dependancies.
+It may take a couple of minutes if this is your first time installing the dependencies.

 ### Run a db migration
 `bundle exec rake db:migrate`